w3c/ift-encoder/README.md

 We aim to keep it updated and consistent with the current IFT specification working draft found [here](https://w3c.github.io/IFT/Overview.html).

-The current implementation is capable of producing a spec compliant encoding, but does not yet fully support all aspects of the specification.
-Notably support is missing for:
+The current implementation is capable of producing a spec-compliant encoding, but does not yet fully support all aspects of the specification.
+Notably:

-*  Generating format 1 patch maps.
+*  Generating format 1 patch maps are not generated.
-*  Encoding CFF and CFF2 based fonts.
+*  Encoding CFF and CFF2 based fonts are not supported.
 *  Handling of feature and design space extension in an encoding is only partially implemented.
 *  Not all encoder config options are supported yet.
-These are marked as unimplmented in the schema.
+These are marked as unimplemented in the schema.

 Additionally, the produced encodings may not be fully optimized for minimal size yet.